Recipe for Picarones from Peru

 1. Paella.
 Every region of Spain, from Catalonia to Andalusia and beyond, have their own take on this national dish.
 Even so, the basics typically involve a dull yellow rice paired with fish, shellfish, meats, or vegetables, all depending on where in Spain you’re eating!
 Tasting the different paellas of Spain is simply an amazing way to see what foods are the most important in a given region.

-Discover these culinary traditions, and so many more, through our Spain cooking vacations, including our one in Andalusia, “Taste of Seville,” and “Catalonian Tastes and Treasures,” among other cooking classes.
+Discover these culinary traditions, and so many more, through our Spain cooking vacations, including our one in Andalusia, “Taste of Seville,” and “Catalonia Culinary Vacation on the Costa Brava,” among other cooking classes.

 What is your favorite Spanish food?